Beyond Exposure: Optimizing Ranking Fairness with Non-linear Time-Income Functions: Experiment

 \subsubsection{Experimental Settings}

 We use two experimental settings: \textbf{offline} and \textbf{online}.
 In the offline setting, item relevance is predetermined or well-estimated, allowing all ranking algorithms to rely on accurate relevance values.
-The relevance probabilities for each document-query pair $(d, q)$ are simulated based on their relevance judgments $y$ \cite{ai2018unbiased}:
+The relevance signal for each document-query pair $(d, q)$ is converted from its relevance judgment $y$ \cite{ai2018unbiased}:

-where $y_{max}$ is the maximum relevance annotation.
+where $y_{\max}$ is the maximum relevance annotation and $\epsilon_R=0.1$.
 In the online setting, ranking optimization and relevance learning happen simultaneously, reflecting real-world conditions.
-Here, all algorithms use relevance estimation from Eq. (\ref{eq:30}).
-Meanwhile, for simplicity, following prior studies \cite{morik2020controlling,oosterhuis2021unifying}, we assume the users' examination probability $P(e=1\mid d,\pi)$ is known.
+Here, all algorithms use relevance estimation from Eq.~\eqref{eq:didrf_online_relevance_v2} with \(\lambda_R=1.0\).
+Meanwhile, for simplicity, following prior studies \cite{morik2020controlling,oosterhuis2021unifying}, we assume the users' examination probability $p(e=1\mid d,\pi_i)$ is known.
 It is simulated as: